The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 to:

-16.2 support the drafting a Council of Europe legally binding
+16.2 support the drafting of a legally binding Council of Europe

 framework to guarantee the right to a clean, healthy and sustainable